 “Car insurance companies do a soft pull on credit as a part of their process to determine risk,” explains Cunningham.
 “Car insurance companies use data from credit scores to determine how likely a potential customer is to file a claim.
 There’s a correlation between lower credit scores and filing more car insurance claims.”

-California, Hawaii, Massachusetts, Michigan, and Washington prohibit insurance companies from using credit information to determine your insurance rates.[6]
+California, Hawaii, Massachusetts, Michigan, Oregon, and Utah prohibit or limit insurance companies’ use of credit information in determining your insurance rates.[6]
 But unless you live in one of those states, your credit history will influence your insurance premiums.

-You still can find cheap car insurance, even with a bad credit score.
+You still can find cheap car insurance, even with bad credit.
 Raising your deductible and eliminating any unnecessary coverage will lower the cost.
 It’s also a good idea to receive quotes from multiple insurance companies.

-The following table outlines what you can expect to pay on average based on your credit rating.
+The following table outlines what you might pay on average based on your credit rating.
 The better your credit rating, the lower your insurance premiums will be.

 Buying car insurance without a credit card FAQs

-Here are answers to some commonly asked questions about buying car insurance without a credit card.
+Here’s some additional information about buying car insurance without a credit card.

 If you pay your car insurance company directly through your checking account, you have to provide your banking information.
 You need to provide your checking account and routing numbers so your insurer can process the payment.